james-ralph8555/tarot-daily/infra/docs/EXPERIMENT_PLAYBOOK.md

 ## 5. Canary & Promotion
 1. Promote candidate to a 10% traffic slice by updating feature flag config (see `infra/scripts/feature-flags.json`).
 2. Observe metrics & qualitative feedback for 24h.
-3. If successful, set `prompt_versions.status = 'promoted'`, record evaluation in DuckDB, and tag the prompt commit.
+3. If successful, set `prompt_versions.status = 'promoted'`, record evaluation in PostgreSQL, and tag the prompt commit.
 4. If regression observed, follow rollback procedure.